-For end users, goals that support the CRM vision often include:
+For end users, goals that support this vision often include:

 - Online and offline access to customer, sales and process information

-- Single source of information about customers, members, prospects & other contacts
+- Single source of truth about customers, members, prospects & other contacts

 - Getting credit for work delivered

-- Understanding which client service issues need to be resolve
+- Understanding which client service issues need to be resolved

 - Which sales opportunities need immediate attention

-Consider your own goals and how you will use CRM to measure them?
+Consider your own goals and how you will use CRM to measure these?

-By engaging with Preact we'll help you achieve your goals and realise your CRM vision.
+By engaging with Preact we will help you achieve your goals and realise your vision through Microsoft Dynamics 365 and other Microsoft Business Applications.
 Contact us to discuss your requirements.